learn-co-curriculum/dsc-effect-sizes/README.md

-Simiularly, we can calculate how many women are above calculated threshold
+Similarly, you can calculate how many women are above the calculated threshold

 ```python